Cannabis Basics

 What are the reported effects of limonene?

-Research on cannabis and its related effects is ongoing and over time, more information on terpenes such as limonene will become widely available.
+Research on cannabis and its related effects is ongoing, and over time, more information on terpenes such as limonene will become widely available.
 It’s important to balance any perceived positive effects associated with limonene with the reported negative effects of cannabis consumption.

-The bottom line: there isn’t enough evidence to support any claims linking limonene content in a particular strain to any specific effect, however you can use a strain’s terpene profile to choose your favourite aroma or taste.
+The bottom line: There isn’t enough evidence to support any claims linking limonene content in a particular strain to any specific effect.
+However, you can use a strain’s terpene profile to choose your favourite aroma or taste.

 Previous